pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - ``DeadLetterErrors`` – number of times Lambda failed to send an event to a DLQ (async invocations)
 - ``IteratorAge`` – time between when a Stream receives a record and when the Event Source Mapping sends the event to the function (for Event Source Mapping that reads from Stream)
 - ``ConcurrentExecutions`` – number of function instances that are processing events

+---

+## Review

+The cfn-signal helper script signals AWS CloudFormation to indicate whether Amazon EC2 instances have been successfully created or updated.
+If you install and configure software applications on instances, you can signal AWS CloudFormation when those software applications are ready.

+You use the cfn-signal script in conjunction with a CreationPolicy or an Auto Scaling group with a WaitOnResourceSignals update policy.
+When AWS CloudFormation creates or updates resources with those policies, it suspends work on the stack until the resource receives the requisite number of signals or until the timeout period is exceeded.
+For each valid signal that AWS CloudFormation receives, AWS CloudFormation publishes the signals to the stack events so that you track each signal.

+ maximum coverage.
+It’s calculated by dividing Reserved Instance used hours by total EC2 On-Demand and Reserved Instance hours.